 The practice had quality assurance processes to encourage learning and continuous improvement.
-These included audits of dental care records, radiographs and infection prevention and control.
-The dental care record audit was in depth and thorough.
-The practice also performed numerous audits such as non-attendance and hand hygiene as well as audits of the specialist services they provided.
+These included audits of dental care records, radiographs, infection prevention and control and implants.
 They had clear records of the results of these audits and the resulting action plans and improvements.